Internal control is under the Board of Director’s responsibility.

 The key uncertainties and risks in short term are related to the timing and pricing of business deals that are the basis for revenue, changes in the level of costs and the company’s ability to manage extensive contract agreements and deliveries.

 The company has no specific internal audit organization.
-The finance department is in charge of the internal control.
+The finance department is in charge of the internal control and the Audit Committee that is appointed by the Board of Directors oversees the internal control.
 The goal is to make sure that the whole group has similar administration and accountancy.